Alumni and Friends

 Click here to calculate your Charitable Lead Trust for a term certain using PhilanthroCalc.

-To establish this type of gift commitment, a donor transfers cash, stocks, bonds or income-producing real estate to the College as trustee.
+To establish this type of gift commitment, a donor transfers cash, stocks, bonds or income-producing real estate to the University as trustee.
 For the term of the trust, income from these assets benefits the College.
 Thereafter, the trust principal is typically returned to the donor or passed to the donor's family.
 Lead trusts enable donors to pass assets to family at significantly reduced value for gift and estate tax purposes and also can enable donors to reduce taxable income during the trust term.

 Remainder Interest in Real Estate

 Click here to calculate your Life Estate Agreement for one or two lives using PhilanthroCalc.